ADVANCING WOMEN'S RIGHTS AND ACHIEVING GENDER EQUALITY

 Global food security is fast becoming one of the most pressing challenges facing states today.
 The scope and the breadth of the issue encompasses all the peoples and the governments of the world and demography is the driving factor pushing it to the top of the agenda.

 The human population is set to surpass the 9 billion mark midway through the century, with the attendant cost of ever greater pressure applied to the Earth's finite resources.
-The World Bank has predicted that wheat production will have to increase by 50% and meat production by 85% over the next 20 years if we are to meet the demand.

 The UN estimated that almost one billion people are chronically hungry and malnourished in the world and over 6 million children die each year due to starvation.
 At the same time around 1 billion people around the world are suffering from obesity.
 Judging by current trends this number is set to rise in the near future.